-With a tick epidemic sweeping across the UK and Europe, growing global concern about the Zika virus being spread by Aedes mosquitoes, as well as the other more typical summertime ‘beasties’, there’s never been a better time to consider some special measures to ward off these biting insects.
+With a tick epidemic sweeping across the UK and Europe, growing global concern about the Zika virus being spread by Andes mosquitoes, as well as the other more typical summertime ‘beasties’, there’s never been a better time to consider some special measures to ward off these biting insects.
+Ticks can cause health complications such as Lyme disease, and are endemic several areas in the UK, so if you like to explore our great outdoors then make sure you are prepared.

 You’ll find some useful information and advice at www.stopthetick.co.uk, but in the meantime, here are some ways for you to keep yourself protected.